Semantic.UiCalendar

 Summary

 An overridable method called when objects are instantiated.
 By default, does nothing unless it is overridden during class definition.
-Example:`
+Example:`javascript

 App.Person = Ember.Object.extend({